iobeam/samples-python/speedtest/README.md

 ## Getting Started

-1. If you haven't already: [register with iobeam](https://app.iobeam.com/signup), and create a new project.
+1. If you haven't already: [register with iobeam](https://app.iobeam.com/signup), and create a new project

 1. Grab your project's `ID` and `Project token` from the [Settings page](https://app.iobeam.com/)